 It has been shown time and time again that listening to classical music has a particularly soothing effect.
 It slows your heart rate, lowers blood pressure and can decrease levels of stress hormones in your body.
 If you are not a classical music lover, don’t worry; any music that you like and have fond memories of will help you to relax.
 Perhaps you have a favourite tune from your childhood or dancing days.
 You will find your fond memories and feelings of happiness coming back to you in no time.

 Repetitive motions can soothe you and reduce anxiety.
 This includes crafting such as knitting and painting.
 Getting creative is a great way to express yourself and relieve stress.
 You don’t have to be a master craftsman to get started on a creative project.
 You can start with something simple – remember this is something to help you to reduce stress so don’t challenge yourself too much!
-If you don’t know where to start, read our previous article for some simple craft ideas.

 Just like crafting, baking is something that requires a lot of methodical motions.
 Kneading dough or whisking eggs can have a calming and meditative quality.
 Many people such as Mary Berry from Great British Bake Off, swear that baking has changed their lives for the better.
 Baking can be seen as a kind of therapy which reduces anxiety and stimulates endorphins.
 If you’re interested in baking, read our previous article on the full benefits here.